 Keep in mind that although the blockchain is a safer form of recording data than many other solutions, it is not infallible.
 Hackers have discovered methods of accessing the blockchain and causing disruptions.
 That means as people continue to research how to use the blockchain, they’ll also have to stay abreast of methods to keep it safe from manipulation.

 Something that you may be wondering as we move through this Blockchain for Dummies discussion is who decides what information goes on the blockchain and verifies its accuracy.
-One thing that makes the blockchain a preferred option for dealing with some types of information is that all of the data contained on the blockchain gets subjected to a validation process first.
+One thing that makes the blockchain a preferred option for dealing with some types of information is that a validation process first subjects all of the data contained on the blockchain.

-The blockchain is a distributed ledger, which means the data on it gets approved by members of the blockchain’s network, synched and shared between them.
+The blockchain is a distributed ledger, which means members of the blockchain’s network approve the data, sync it, and share it among themselves.
 No new data appears on the blockchain until members agree it should after going through a validation procedure.

 A blockchain’s validators reach consensus by going through an agreed-upon process that legitimizes the information on the blockchain.
 One common validation method is proof of work, whereby people called “miners” use specialized, powerful computing equipment to solve math problems to approve the information.
-They get rewarded for being the first to solve an equation.
+They receive rewards for being the first to solve an equation.

 There are other ways of validating the information whereby people use their reputation and association with the blockchain to get the right to approve information for the blockchain.
 In those cases, individuals could lose the right to view or authorize any other transactional data on a given blockchain.